Paper money: History

 Code of Hammurabi Law 100 (c.
 1755–1750 BC) stipulated repayment of a loan by a debtor to a creditor on a schedule with a maturity date specified in written contractual terms.
 Law 122 stipulated that a depositor of gold, silver, or other chattel/movable property for safekeeping must present all articles and a signed contract of bailment to a notary before depositing the articles with a banker, and Law 123 stipulated that a banker was discharged of any liability from a contract of bailment if the notary denied the existence of the contract.
 Law 124 stipulated that a depositor with a notarized contract of bailment was entitled to redeem the entire value of their deposit, and Law 125 stipulated that a banker was liable for replacement of deposits stolen while in their possession.

-In China during the Han dynasty, promissory notes appeared in 118 BC and were made of leather.
-Rome may have used a durable lightweight substance as promissory notes in 57 AD which have been found in London.
-However, Carthage was purported to have issued bank notes on parchment or leather before 146 BC.
-Hence Carthage may be the oldest user of lightweight promissory notes.
-The first known banknote was first developed in China during the Tang and Song dynasties, starting in the 7th century.
-Its roots were in merchant receipts of deposit during the Tang dynasty (618–907), as merchants and wholesalers desired to avoid the heavy bulk of copper coinage in large commercial transactions.
-During the Yuan dynasty (1271–1368), banknotes were adopted by the Mongol Empire.
-In Europe, the concept of banknotes was first introduced during the 13th century by travelers such as Marco Polo, with European banknotes appearing in 1661 in Sweden.

-Counterfeiting, the forgery of banknotes, is an inherent challenge in issuing currency.
-It is countered by anticounterfeiting measures in the printing of banknotes.
-Fighting the counterfeiting of banknotes and cheques has been a principal driver of security printing methods development in recent centuries.